Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 You may Transform as a minor action, which costs essence equal to your current stacks of Emotion.
 While transformed:

-- At the start of each of your turns apply 3 + Presence/2 stacks of anguish to all other creatures within 10 feet of you.
+- At the start of each of your turns apply 3 + Presence/2 stacks of anguish to all other creatures within 2 tiles of you.
-- Whenever a creature within 10 feet of you, including yourself, loses life due to an affliction, gain that much absorption.
+- Whenever a creature within 2 tiles of you, including yourself, loses life due to an affliction, gain that much absorption.
 - At the end of each of your turns, you lose 1 stack of emotion.
 When you reach 0 stacks of emotion the transformation ends.

 ### Outburst: Wail

 At level 11, you learn to demoralize your foes with a horrible wail.

 While transformed, you can use the Outburst major action at the cost of one stack of emotion.
-When you do so, make a Presence attack against all enemies within 30 feet of you, applying two stacks of blunted if you hit.
+When you do so, make a Presence attack against all enemies within 6 tiles of you, applying two stacks of blunted if you hit.

 ### Impunity: Self-Loathing